au-ts/microkit/docs/manual.md

 The default output paths are `loader.img` and `report.txt`.

 On ARM and RISC-V, the loadable image will be a binary that can be loaded by the board's bootloader.
-On x86, the image will be a Multiboot boot module containing the capDL initialiser.
+On x86, the image will be an ELF containing the capDL initialiser to be loaded as a Multiboot boot module.

 The report is a plain text file describing important information about the system.
 The report can be useful when debugging potential system problems.